Tinomuchenje/developer-task-01/README.md

 To Do
 * Refactor the code
-* Expose more methods to couple the tests
+* Expose more methods to de-couple the tests